 Emotions Cause thicker Scars

 What I have found to be a causative factor in the creation of its thickness is the state of a woman’s emotion during the surgery or accident.
-The more traumatic an event is the more scar tissue binds up and thickens.
+The more traumatic an event, the more scar tissue binds up and thickens.

-It is possible to help the scar tissue minimize significantly and it can happens rather quickly if you do this one thing.
-As soon as you release the emotions held in the tissues the scar tissue reduces in size instantaneously.
+It is possible to help the scar tissue minimize significantly and it can happen rather quickly if you do this one thing.
+I have experienced that as soon as the emotions being held in the tissues is released, the scar tissue reduces in size instantaneously.
 I’d like to share two cases that illustrate my point.

 In one case I saw a woman who was several years post c-section.
-She presented with about a 6-inch vertical incision, which is very rare to see these days.
+She presented with about a 6-inch vertical incision running up her belly, which is very rare to see these days.
 Right around her umbilicus she had a one-inch thickening of her scar that was as big as my thumb.
 She felt it too before I began working on it.

 The thickened area immediately was 2/3’s less in size than before I started working on it.
 She was as amazed as I was in the change in size.